 It was after some awkward minutes that “a light” went off for the hundreds in attendance.
 The leader had made an important the point: There is no trying.
 One either does something or DOESN’T.

-Of course I do what I say.
+Of course I practice personal accountability and do what I say.
 And, if by some very unusual chance I cannot meet a commitment I let others know.
-I also hold myself 100% responsible for the outcome and any negative consequences connected with it.
-Essentially I do what I say I will do.
+I also hold myself 100% accountable for the outcome and any negative consequences connected with it.
+Essentially I set clear expectations do what I say I will do.
 I do it to the best of my ability despite any obstacles.
 Whatever happens, I own the results.

 - Own their commitments.